 7. Get help, get accountability

 It’s so easy to get distracted or discouraged while trying to do something new or different, or just trying to change old bad habits.
-The best way to stay in the game is by getting help from someone else who is trying to do the same as you, or a professional who’s job it is to help you.
+The best way to stay in the game is by getting help from someone else who is trying to do the same as you, or a professional whose job it is to help you.
 You can join a group at the gym, join a book club, find a group of hikers or cyclists in your area, join a group on Facebook, or hire a personal trainer or personal chef.
 If you’re not into the group thing, find an accountability partner who will hold your feet to the fire, and for whom you will do the same.

 8. Reward or penalize yourself

 Some of us move toward positive results (rewards), while others move away from negative results (penalties), so leveraging your personal motivational paradigm can be powerful.
-If you’re a rewards oriented person, then plan appropriate rewards for your interim achievements.
+If you’re a rewards-oriented person, then plan appropriate rewards for your interim achievements.
 So for instance, if you lose 3 pounds in your first month of no soda and walking 10 minutes a day, you get to buy yourself a treat (not food!), or take an extra hour to meditate in the morning.
 The reward should be something that will motivate you, improve your life or happiness, and not conflict with any other changes or goals you have, such as spending less or watching less TV.

 If you’re motivated by avoiding negative things, you should set penalties for missing your interim goals or marks for success.
 So if you only lose 2 pounds in your first 30 days, you have to contribute $20 to a cause you hate, or a political candidate you would never endorse.
 Maybe you could make the penalty to wear those shorts that haven’t fit you for 10 years to the gym all next week.
 Your penalty should be the opposite of a reward.
 Something you really don’t like doing, something that will torque you off, deter your happiness or motivate you to avoid the consequence.